sftcd/cs2014/examples/tree/README.md

 		gcc  -o tree tree.o unix.o html.o xml.o json.o hash.o color.o
 		$

-FIXME: Is there a way for the browser to open the file at the right LOC?

 The warnings are all pretty much the same, let's look at the first one, in [```color.c```](./tree-1.7.0/color.c) at line 236: